CAPO will hold the 4th CAPO Emerging Artists’ Prize event in winter this year.

-The Emerging Artists’ Prize (or EAP) augments CAPO’s Auction Party to be held at CMAG in September and has come into existence as a vehicle to promote emerging artists from the Canberra district.
+The Emerging Artists’ Prize (or EAP) augments CAPO’s Auction Party to be held in November and has come into existence as a vehicle to promote emerging artists from the Canberra district.
 CAPO has a long history of supporting emerging artists but for some time has felt the need to provide them with their own space and their own exhibition, while continuing to support the wider arts community.

-The recent changes at the ANU, combining Art History and Curatorship with the School of Art have given CAPO the opportunity to highlight and reward outstanding Art history graduates through the annual ANU Emerging Artists’ Support Scheme (EASS) awards.
+The recent changes at the ANU, combining Art History and Curatorship with the School of Art have given CAPO the opportunity to highlight and reward outstanding Art History graduates through the annual ANU Emerging Artists’ Support Scheme (EASS) awards.
 As a result, the CAPO Emerging Artists’ Prize will achieve dual goals, providing art historians the opportunity to curate a professional exhibition, while showcasing the overflowing talent within the Canberra region in an exclusive exhibition.